deckhouse/sds-local-volume/docs/README.md

    EOF
    ```

-1. Wait for the created `LVMVolumeGroup` resource to become `Ready`:
+1. Wait for the created LVMVolumeGroup resource to become `Ready`:

    ```shell
    kubectl get lvg vg-1-on-worker-1 -w
    ```

-The resource becoming `Ready` means that an LVM VG named `vg-1` made up of the `/dev/nvme1n1` and `/dev/nvme0n1p6` block device has been created on the `worker-1` node.
+The resource becoming `Ready` means that an LVM VG named `vg-1` made up of the `/dev/nvme1n1` and `/dev/nvme0n1p6` block device has been created on the worker-1 node.

-1. Create an [LVMVolumeGroup](../../sds-node-configurator/stable/cr.html#lvmvolumegroup) resource for `worker-2`:
+1. Create an [LVMVolumeGroup](../../sds-node-configurator/stable/cr.html#lvmvolumegroup) resource for worker-2:

    ```yaml
    kubectl apply -f - <<EOF